Using SunLife’s equity release calculator

 Could equity release leave my family in debt?

-There’s no need to worry.
-The amount owed will never be greater than the value of your house, so you can’t leave your family in debt with equity release (even if your house falls in value).
+IF your equity release plan is offered by an Equity Release Council member and confirms to their standards, there is no need to worry.
+They guarantee the amount owed will never be greater than the value of your house, so you can’t leave your family in debt with equity release (even if your house falls in value).
 This is called ‘no negative equity guarantee’.
 The debt will be repaid from the sale of your home, either when you pass away or move into long-term care.

 Getting help and advice on equity release